ZONESTAR3D/Upgrade-kit-guide/HOTEND/readme.md

 2. Support gradient color printing feature.
 ![](M4VSE4.jpg)

-### Which type of hot end should I choose, M4 or E4?
+### :pushpin: Which type of hot end should I choose, M4 or E4?
-- If you do not need to print gradient color 3d model, we suggest you choose E4 hotend, it can get better quality on printing one color and multi colors 3d prints.
+- If you **do not need** to print gradient color 3d model, we suggest you choose **E4 hotend**, it can get better quality on printing single color and multi colors 3d prints.
-- If you want to print gradient color 3d model, or you want to mix different color filaments to another color, you need to choose M4 hotend.
+- If you want to print **gradient color** 3d model, or you want to **mix different color filaments to another color**, choose M4 hotend.

-### How to switch between mix color Hotend and non-mix color Hotend
+### :pushpin: How to switch between mix color Hotend and non-mix color Hotend
 #### 1. Loosen the three screws on the hot end housing and remove the old hot end from the machine (x pulley).
 Then install the new hot end on the machine (x pulley) and lock the screws.
 ![](./E4%204-IN-1-OUT%20Non-Mixing%20Color%20Hotend/User_guide/E4-4.jpg)
 #### 2. Connect the wires of the new hot end to the machine.